Daniel20140101/Daniel20140101/README.md

 - **Portfolio:** [Your Portfolio](https://your-portfolio-link.com)

 ### 🎨What I’m Working On
-- Enhancing my skills in 3D modeling with Blender.
+- Enhancing my skills in programming and designing.
-- Exploring more about UI/UX design.
+- Exploring more about computers, Internet, etc.